 This is Anthony here and I teach guitar and bass at Sessions Music.
-For my first blog post I’m actually going to take the low road and share two clips that are amazing in regards to bass.
+For my first blog post, I’m actually going to take the low road and share tips that are amazing in regards to bass.

 This isn’t the era of your mom and dad’s bass player.
 The bass, as an instrument, has changed forever and there is no looking back.
 It’s more important than ever!

 This isn’t the era of your mom and dad’s bass player.
 The bass, as an instrument, has changed forever and there is no looking back.
 It’s more important than ever!
-I hope you enjoyed the vids and stay tuned from more blogs 😉
+I hope you enjoyed the vids and stay tuned for more blogs